-UKBIC’s highly flexible Module and Pack assembly line enables customers to test and produce low volumes of cylindrical and pouch cell battery technology.
+UKBIC’s highly flexible Module and Pack assembly line enable customers to test and produce low volumes of cylindrical and pouch cell battery technology.
 The line has the capacity to produce 50 modules and 2.5 packs over every 8-hour shift with both manual and automatic workstations.
-This includes cylindrical cell ‘pick and place’ capability, cell voltage testing and impedance, as well as the ability to place cells into a module in either combination of cell orientation.
+This includes cylindrical cell ‘pick and place’ capability, cell voltage testing and impedance, and the ability to place cells into a module in either combination of cell orientation.

 Ian Whiting, UKBIC’s Commercial Director, said: “We’re delighted to have our Module and Pack line up and running.
 This is the first part of the facility which customers can now use.

-Besides its Module and Pack capability the centre is working on other battery manufacturing equipment currently being installed that covers the whole production process from electrode manufacturing, cylindrical and pouch cell assembly, to formation aging and testing, as well as a prototyping competence centre for specialist ultra-low volume builds.
-The Centre says it aims to provide the missing link for battery technology that has proved promising at laboratory or prototype scale to successful bring up to mass production.
+Besides its Module and Pack capability, the centre is working on other battery manufacturing equipment currently being installed that covers the whole production process from electrode manufacturing, cylindrical and pouch cell assembly, formation ageing and testing prototyping competence centre for specialist ultra-low volume builds.
+The Centre says it aims to provide the missing link for battery technology that has proven promising at laboratory or prototype scale to bring up mass production successfully.

 Physically surrounding this project, Coventry itself appears to be flourishing with developement intitiatives for electric transport industries.
 In 2019, development service provider FEV and Coventry University opened the Centre for Advanced Low-Carbon Propulsion Systems (C-ALPS), a state-of-the-art development centre for clean propulsion technologies.
 Polestar has established a new R&D centre for future electric vehicles in Coventry, and Coventry University is also involved in the wireless charging of electric cabs.